andy-ife/Geobud/README.md

 See also the list of [contributors](https://github.com/andy-ife/Geobud/contributors) who participated in this project.

 ## 🙏 Thanks <a name = "thanks"></a>
-- [Pexels](https://www.pexels.com/api/) for providing a reliable REST API, where all photos used in this application come from.
+- [Pexels](https://www.pexels.com/api/) for their REST API, where all photos used in this application come from.
 - [Reshot](https://www.reshot.com/) for the app icon.
 - [SVG Repo](https://www.svgrepo.com/) for icons.